matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 While using `.send/.transfer` is generally not recommended, as a step towards better EVM compatibility, since vm1.5.0 a _partial_ support of these functions is present with zkSync Era.
 It is the done via the following means:

 - Whenever a call is done to the `MsgValueSimulator` system contract, `27000` gas is deducted from the caller's frame and it passed to the `MsgValueSimulator` on top of whatever gas the user has originally provided.
-The number was chosen to cover for the execution of the transfering of the balances as well as other constant size operations by the `MsgValueSimulator`.
+The number was chosen to cover for the execution of the transferring of the balances as well as other constant size operations by the `MsgValueSimulator`.
 Note, that since it will be the frame of `MsgValueSimulator` that will actually call the callee, the constant must also include the cost for decommitting the code of the callee.
 Decoding bytecode of any size would be prohibitevely expensive and so we support only callees of size up to `100000` bytes.
 - `MsgValueSimulator` ensures that no more than `2300` out of the stipend above gets to the callee, ensuring the reentrancy protection invariant for these functions holds.

 Note, that unlike EVM any unused gas from such calls will be refunded.